openath/openath.github.io/_posts/2017-09-01-dna-first-match.md

  - a “Mini-athlon” - a multi-events fitness challenge in 5 minutes
  - A handicapped distance medley relay to finish, so the first runner home wins the match

 Overall, this is a fun and exciting new development for the sport with support from the very highest level.
-It will be on the international stage in 2018 at the European Games.
-This gives you an opportunity to experience it and your feedback may even see you influence how the sport develops.
+It will be on the international stage in 2019 at the European Games.
+England Athletics is following with interest too.
+This gives you an opportunity to experience it and your feedback may influence how the sport develops.

-We also welcome spectators, officials and helpers.
-If you’re curious and want to help shape a major new competition format,
+We also welcome spectators, officials, coaches and helpers.
+Your feedback will help to shape the final events, at which GBR and others will compete in future.

-For any queries, please email andy@reportlab.com or ben@bennoadcoaching.com.
+Please do sign up, or (if you can bring some athletes or friends on the day) email Andy Robinson (andy@reportlab.com) or ben@bennoadcoaching.com.
+Or give us a call in the morning on 07725 056175

+<p><a href="https://goo.gl/forms/obPi04eIVZRZfXjJ2">Click here to sign up</a>  &nbsp;&nbsp;&nbsp;
+<a href="http://file.opentrack.run/docs/2017/dna/dna_guide_v3.pdf">Download full event guide</a></p>